CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

     --approve
 ```

-**Linking default Kubecost Service Account to an IAM Role**
+**Linking default nOps Service Account to an IAM Role**

-Kubecost's default service account `kubecost-cost-analyzer` is automatically created in the `kubecost` namespace upon installation.
+nOps's default service account `nOps-cost-analyzer` is automatically created in the `nOps` namespace upon installation.
 This service account can be linked to an IAM Role via Annotation + IAM Trust Policy.

 In the Helm values for your deployment, add the following section: